 WordPress has a lot of plug-ins, so you can get overwhelmed.
 Just start with the basics, and know you can come back, later to play around.

 MailerLite is the cheapest and easiest for most authors.
 It’s free to start, and free up to 1,000 subscribers before you have to pay anything at all.
 It has more flexibility than many other systems and is far more powerful than the free version of Mailchimp.
-Even paying, Mailchimp is typically better for authors than Mailchimp.
+Even paying, Mailerlite is typically better for authors than Mailchimp.

 In order to use MailerLite, you need to have your own website, an active Instagram and/or Facebook Page that shows you’re trying to be an author.
 Plus, you might need your own domain with an email address that matches it, but some people get away with a Gmail address for a while.

-Thinks that’s bogus?
-Free domains are not acceptable to reputable emailing services.
+Free domains (gmail, yahoo, aol) are not acceptable to reputable emailing services.
 They don’t ensure good deliverability and land in spam a lot more often than a custom domain email.

 Assuming you have your website, domain, and email, it’s time to sign up for MailerLite.
 You will have to show them those things, so don’t try to skirt the process.